HackYourFuture/Node.js/week3/README.md

 Some other notes:
 - All responses should be in JSON.
+- Follow the REST design principles: Use the proper method, response status codes, and consistent URL paths.
 - Try to apply the MVC model to your file structure.
 It will save you time in following assignments!
 - Test your API using Postman.
 - There is a commented out example to start with in my `index.js`